iamnvna/finance-articles/finance-articles/Assets.md

 ### **Accounting**
 In the financial accounting sense of the term, it is not necessary to be able to legally enforce the asset's benefit for qualifying a resource as being an asset, provided the entity can control its use by other means.

 The accounting equation is the mathematical structure of the balance sheet.
-It relates assets, liabilities, and owner's equity:
+It relates [assets], [liabilities](Liability.md), and owner's [equity](Equity%20(Finance).md):

-    Assets = Liabilities + Capital (which for a corporation equals owner's equity) Liabilities = Assets − Capital
+    Assets = liabilities + Capital (which for a corporation equals owner's equity) liabilities = Assets − Capital
-    Equity = Assets − Liabilities
+    Equity = Assets − liabilities

 Assets are listed on the balance sheet.
 On a company's balance sheet, certain divisions are required by generally accepted accounting principles (GAAP), which vary from country to country.
 Assets can be divided into current assets and fixed assets, often with further subdivisions such as cash, receivables, and inventory.